polyseam/platform-engineering/docs/cndi/README.md

 - **DIY IaC + GitOps**: CNDI bundles Terraform, Argo CD, and CI, so you don’t start from scratch.
-- **Managed K8s (EKS/GKE/AKS)**: CNDI uses the latest technologies from cloud service providers while providing a unified layer over top of them for a consistent experience.
 - **Crossplane**: A framework to build platforms; CNDI is a ready-to-go platform with batteries included.
 - **Kubefirst**: Similar instant GitOps platform installer; CNDI uses a